Delray Beach Homes and Condos for Sale

 During the boom in the late-1960s, real estate prices began to escalate in the area and the east side of Delray Beach was highly developed.
 Condominium buildings like Barr Terrace, Barrton, Seagate Towers, El Cortijo, and Bar Harbour were constructed by Charles Barr during the 1970s and early 1980s.
 At the same time, the Town of Highland Beach was incorporated and developed with waterfront condominiums, Intracoastal real estate, oceanfront properties, and luxury estate homes, located just south of Delray Beach.

-WANT TO LEARN MORE ABOUT HOMES FOR SALE IN DELRAY BEACH?
+WANT TO LEARN MORE ABOUT DELRAY BEACH HOMES FOR SALE?